Approximation Bounds for Recurrent Neural Networks with Application to Regression: Summary of Results

 See Figure \ref{figure: 2} for an illustration.
-To the best of our knowledge, Theorem \ref{theorem: 1} is the first to propose the approximation rate of RNNs, which is a technical novelty of this work.
+To the best of our knowledge, Theorem \ref{theorem: 1} is the first to propose the approximation rate of deep ReLU RNNs.
 There are many universal approximation results for RNNs, such as \cite{matthews1993approximating, Doya1993UniversalityOF, schafer2007recurrent, hoon2023minimal} in the discrete-time setting and \cite{funahashi1993approximation, chow2000modeling, li2005approximation, maass2007computational, nakamura2009approximation, li2022approximation} in the continuous-time setting.
 Our result provides a more detailed characterization of the approximation capacity of RNNs, addressing the question of how large a network needs to be in order to ensure that the approximation error is smaller than a specified precision.

-If we only consider the last token $y[N]$ of the output sequence $Y = \mathcal{N}(X)$, which is a function of the entire input sequence $X$, we naturally have the following corollary as a special case of Theorem \ref{theorem: 1}.